-Dr. James Mustard attended Uxbridge Public School and the Uxbridge High School, before going to The University of Toronto.
-He received his B.A. degree in 1882 before going on to medical school.
+Dr. James Mustard attended Uxbridge Public School and the Uxbridge High School, before attending The University of Toronto.
+He received his B.A. degree in 1882 and returned to The University of Toronto Faculty of Medicine.
 His university education was interrupted in 1885, by the Riel Rebellion.
 During that time, Dr. Mustard served in the Red Cross Ambulance Corps.
-He completed his M.D. degree at The University of Toronto Faculty of Medicine and graduated in 1886.
+He completed his M.D. degree at The University of Toronto Faculty of Medicine in 1886.

 Dr. Mustard married Louisa Harriett Charteris on December 28th of 1898 in Chatham-Kent.
 Mrs. Mustard was born in Chatham Township (Chatham-Kent) on the 28th of January, 1863.
 She was the 5th of 7 children born to Charles George Charteris and the former Elizabeth Baxter.
-Mrs. Mustard was the 5th of 7 children.
-Her siblings were Caroline (who died as a child), Diana, Charles George (who died as an infant) Francis, Charles Richard and Frederick.
-Her brother Charles Richard Charteris became a physician and he is also featured on the Chatham Kent Physician Tribute website.
+Her father was the County Treasurer and her siblings were; Caroline Charteris (who died as a child), Diana Elizabeth Charteris, Charles George Charteris (who died as an infant) Francis Wemyss Charteris, Charles Richard Charteris and Frederick George Charteris.

 An outbreak of smallpox in Chatham Township, brought Dr. Mustard to Chatham in 1907.
-Dr. Mustard became the M.O.H. and supervised quarantines very effectively.
+Dr. Mustard became the M.O.H. and he supervised quarantines very effectively.
 Under his guidance, smallpox was eradicated in the area.

-Dr. Mustard’s daughter Ruth died on the 26th of June, 1913 when she was only 8 years old.
+Dr. Mustard’s daughter Ruth died of diphtheria on the 26th of June, 1913 when she was only 8 years old.

 Dr. Mustard belonged to the First Presbyterian Church of Chatham.
-He was a member of the Parthenon Lodge, No 267 A.F. & A.M.
+He was a member of the Parthenon Lodge, No. 267 A.F. & A.M.
 He was a member of the Macaulay Club of Chatham and took over the presidency when J.H.
 Smith passed away.
 Dr. Mustard was a member of the Kent Historical Society and he was a sought after speaker on many topics but in particular the Riel Rebellion.
 Dr. Mustard contributed articles to the Chatham News under a column titled “Kentiana”.
 These articles were published again in a book, as part of a collection called Kentiana.

 Dr. and Mrs. Mustard moved to 47 Victoria Ave., in July of 1925.
 According to the 1929 Vernon City of Chatham Business Directory, his medical office was located at the same address as his residence.

 On Dr. Mustard’s 87th birthday a group of dignitaries joined Dr. Mustard at his residence and reminisced about his work as the City Analyst.
 An article published in the Chatham Daily News on the 2nd of January, 1948 paid tribute to Dr. Mustard’s contributions to the City of Chatham.
 Dr. Mustard died on the 1st of February, 1948.
 Dr. and Mrs. Mustard and their daughters are all buried at Maple Leaf Cemetery in Chatham.